 We provided a draft of this assessment to the program office for review and comment.
 The program office provided technical comments, which we incorporated where appropriate.
-The program office stated that it intends to provide needed capabilities on schedule and at an affordable price by committing to stable requirements, achieving high design maturity at the start of construction for the lead submarine, improving manufacturing and construction readiness, and aggressively working to reduce costs.
-It also said it plans to complete 83 percent of the design by construction start-more than other recent submarine programs.
-The program also stated that it plans to update its cost estimate in 2019 to inform lead submarine funding.
-The program noted that the Navy recognizes its supplier base remains a high risk to construction readiness and continues to devote increased oversight on manufacturing issues and readiness assessments.
-The program said it continues to comply with all Navy, Department of Defense, and statutory requirements for managing critical technologies.41
+The program office stated that an updated cost estimate is being finalized to inform lead submarine funding.
+According to the program, the Navy recognizes that its supplier base remains high risk and is committed to increased oversight on manufacturing issues and readiness assessments.
+The program said it complies with all Navy, DOD, and statutory requirements for managing critical technologies, and that proving the technologies in a relevant environment would add costs and delay building the lead submarine.40